Certificate in Global French

 - AAAD-A 304 Black Paris, joint-listed with CMLT-C 363

-- AFRI-L 400 / ANTH-E400 (Approved topic: West Africa: History, Society, and Culture—taught by IU faculty in the Dakar, Senegal, Summer Program)
+- AFRI-L 400 / ANTH-E400 (Approved topic: West Africa: History, Society, and Culture" OR "Film, Culture and Development in West Africa" —taught by IU faculty Director in the Dakar, Senegal, Summer Program)

 - ANTH-E 300 Culture Areas and Ethnic Groups (Approved topic: Islam in and out of Africa)